 The original format of the programme offered three Doctoral Research Awards of $5,000.00 and four Master's Research Awards of $2,500.00 each year to support research, writing and fieldwork leading to the completion of a major research paper or dissertation proposal on an issue related to disarmament, arms control and non-proliferation.
 The programme was later restructured to consist of a series of debates on timely issues.
 The eight students who made the strongest argument in support of their position, as determined by an expert review panel, were selected to receive a Graduate Research Award of $3,000.00 and required to defend their position in person at the GRA Debates held at DFAIT headquarters in Ottawa.

-The 2015-2016 competition has been revised to simplify the application process and increase the value of the cash awards.
-A total of four awards of CAD$5,000 are available to Canadian Master’s and/or Doctoral candidates to support the research and writing of an academic paper responding to a specific Non-Proliferation, Arms Control and Disarmament (NACD) topic.
-Awards also include travel support to Ottawa where successful candidates will present their completed papers during a special event at DFATD Headquarters on February 26, 2016.
+The 2015-2016 competition was revised to simplify the application process and increase the value of the cash awards.
+A total of four awards of CAD$5,000 were available to Canadian Master’s and/or Doctoral candidates to support the research and writing of an academic paper responding to a specific Non-Proliferation, Arms Control and Disarmament (NACD) topic.
+Awards also include travel support to Ottawa where successful candidates presented their completed papers during a special event at Global Affairs Canada Headquarters on February 26, 2016.